thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/ml6.jpg">
 <img src="images/aml/ml7.jpg" height=300>

 > Note : Create a cluster of for example 3 nodes.
 Azure ML can then run multiple trainings in parallel.
-This will reduce the runtime of the Automated ML run.
+This will reduce the runtime of the Automated ML job.

 * We can now select the ML task type we want to use for this experiment, as we want to build prediction on a numeric value we will select the `Regression` task type.